harrycresswell/harry/content/page/ecommerce.md

 The platform has excellent support and a whole host of integrations to extend the functionality of your website, should you want to add custom features or wish to scale in the future.

-Basically, Shopify is awesome and trusted by loads of businesses.
+Basically, Shopify is a great product that’s trusted by lots of businesses.

 ## Shopify fees